Fan (G)

 Details

-The mechanical power that drives the gas flow at a reference shaft speed under nominal, typical or design operating conditions.
+Mechanical power that drives the gas flow at a reference shaft rotation speed under nominal, standard, or design operating conditions.

 Dependencies

-To use this parameter, set the Fan parameterization parameter to `Static pressure and flow rate at reference shaft speed' and the Shaft power specification parameter to `Brake power'.
+To use this parameter, set the Fan parameterization parameter to Static pressure and flow rate at reference shaft speed, and for the Shaft power specification parameter , the value Brake power.

 |